 Birth injuries have the potential to affect a mother and her baby for a lifetime.
-When a child is seriously harmed during the delivery process, parents are entitled to know the precise details and circumstances which caused their newborn’s injury.
-Unfortunately, doctors and hospital staff do not always provide satisfactory explanations when concerned parents request more information.
+When a child is seriously harmed during or after the delivery process, parents are entitled to know the precise details and circumstances which caused their newborn’s injury or wrongful death.

-What Kind of Damages Can be Sought in a Birth Injury Case?
+What Kind of Damages Can Be Sought in a Birth Injury Lawsuit in Austin?

 - Medical expenses